19 Nov Day Two Of the Sigma Experiment

 You need ’em and Sigma have ’em.
 And you could be forgiven for being overwhelmed sometimes when you stand in front of the Sigma cabinets in Murray Street or Stirling Street and start to imagine which one you need.

-Not surprising – Sigma have made their lenses to fit Nikon, Canon, Sony for years.
+Not surprising – Sigma has made their lenses to fit Nikon, Canon, Sony for years.
 They made their own mount – the SA mount for their own DSLR cameras, and you can get plenty of these still.
 And now they make lenses that could appear on Olympus and Panasonic cameras – the micro 4/3 mount.
 Not slowing down, they are supplying the new L mount as well, and this is where the camera taste buds started to throb – I spotted a new L mount lens in the cabinet.

 This 45mm f:2.8 lens – the left hand one in the picture – is dedicated to the new FP camera – as well as to other L mount cameras.
 It’s marked as a ” Contemporary ” lens on the little silver side plate but that sounds like PR flak.
 Any lens you buy is contemporary if you buy it fresh…